 The oral glucose tolerance test is a second type of blood test used to check for diabetes.
 Sometimes it can detect diabetes when a simple blood test does not.
 In this test, blood glucose is measured before and after a person has consumed a thick, sweet drink of glucose and other sugars.
 Normally, the glucose in a person's blood rises quickly after the drink and then falls gradually again as insulin signals the body to metabolize the glucose.
 In someone with diabetes, blood glucose rises and remains high after consumption of the liquid.

 A doctor can decide, based on these tests and a physical exam, whether someone has diabetes.
 If a blood test is borderline abnormal, the doctor may want to monitor the person's blood glucose regularly.
 If a person is overweight, he or she probably will be advised to lose weight.
 The doctor also may monitor the patient's heart, since diabetes increases the risk of heart disease.

 Points to Remember

-A doctor will diagnose diabetes by looking for four kinds of
+A doctor will diagnose diabetes by looking for four kinds of evidence:

 risk factors like exercise weight and a family history of diabetes